capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

  - `time_in_state` returns the time spent in some states.
  - `state_rate` returns the proportion of time spent in some states.

-The periods during which an pbehavior was actie are not taken into account.
+The periods during which a pbehavior was active are not taken into account.

 #### Parameters